 p.
 7, lines 211-216 — I'd recommend citing Magnuson and Nusbaum (2007) for an alternative conception of normalization — specifically because their view holds (a) that normalization is not automatic and (b) that talker information is not discarded.
 Pisoni (1997) also offers a useful perspective on normalization.

-We have now added the two references to Footnote 1 on p.
+We have now added the two references to footnote 1 on p.
 8. We agree that under these normalization accounts, talker information is not discarded or removed and may be stored for in other types of representations (e.g., those used for voice recognition or social inference).

 p.
 8, line 222 — Maybe the question is whether normalization can *fully* explain talker-specific adaptation.
 As discussed elsewhere in the manuscript, there's some good work suggesting that while normalization helps, it only gets the listener so far, and it can be useful to condition category identity on other acoustic cues even after applying a normalization mechanism (Crinnion et al., 2020; Kleinschmidt, 2019).

-XXX
+Thank you.
+The papers are now cited in Section 2.1.1 (p.14).
+And we have indeed asked and evaluated the question (Is normalization sufficient?
+Or is there any additional benefit to representational changes?) elsewhere (Xie et al., 2021).
+The paper has also been cited in the same place (Section 2.1.1, p.14).

 p.
 9, lines 250-253 — The Myers and Mesite example is a striking one here because an additional analysis with the same dataset (Luthra et al., 2020) shows how these adaptive changes are tied to the activity of relatively early (temporoparietal) brain regions, potentially suggesting multiple mechanisms underlying talker adaptation and not just decision-level ones.

 Thank you for raising this important point.
-We now discuss this (p.
-9) and also return to this point in the discussion (p.
-XXX).
+We now discuss this (Section 1.1 p.
+9) and also return to this point in the discussion (Section 6.2.5, p.
+76).

 p.
 10, lines 279-281 — The authors write, "The general conclusions and recommendations we arrive at in the present study are unlikely to be affected by these choices."
 However, this strikes me as a rather bold assertion to make without having tested a variety of implementations, especially for normalization and decision-level mechanisms — I'd omit it.